Opal Williams

 Because of all the chaos that's happening, they decided to take the kids to grandma's house for them to spend the night there.

-Opal's son says that before the men left, he overheard an ominous exchange between Charlie, Ricky, and Opal.
+opal's son says that before the men left he overheard an ominous exchange between charlie ricky and opal he says he hears the adults say we need to go take care of business

-That immediately sends up a red flag as to what did that child hear and what does that mean.
+that immediately sends up a red flag as to what did that child hear and what does that mean

+after speaking with the son Detective Bartlett calls Opal.
 He purposefully does not reveal that they've found Stephen's body.

 Opal tells me that her and Ricky are coming back into town, and they say that they're coming back about 10 p.m.

+comes, I don't get a phone call.
 12 o'clock comes, I don't get a phone call.

-I send our road units deputies over to the house and they're watching it for me to see when they show up and they show up, I think roughly about 2 a.m.
+I send our road units deputies over to the house, and they're watching it for me to see when they show up, and they show up, I think roughly about 2 a.m.

 Whole goal was to try to get them in town without them understanding that a body had been recovered, and it worked.